mrc-ide/malariasimulation/README.md

 install.packages('malariasimulation')
 ```

-The package can be installed from github using the "remotes" library.
+The package can also be installed from github using the "remotes" library.
 Note, this
 method requires [RBuildTools](https://cran.r-project.org/bin/windows/Rtools/)

 ```R